-Ross University School of Medicine (RUSM), one of the largest accredited medical schools training physicians in North America, is seeking a skilled clinical educator in surgery to serve as Chair of the Department of Surgery.
-The Chairperson provides guidance and oversight of an aligned, integrated, and uniform educational experience in surgery for medical students across 25 of clinical sites.
-The Chairperson is the senior academic and administrative officer for clinical faculty in surgery distributed among 25 hospitals throughout the United States.
+Ross University School of Medicine (RUSM), one of the largest accredited medical schools training physicians in North America, is seeking a part-time remote physician skilled clinical educator to serve as Chair of the Department of Surgery.
+The Chairperson provides guidance and oversight of an aligned, integrated, and uniform educational experience in surgery for medical students across 19 of clinical sites.
+The Chairperson is the senior academic and administrative officer for clinical faculty in surgery distributed among 19 hospitals throughout the United States.
 The successful candidate is responsible for ensuring academic excellence and high student performance in surgery by driving instructional excellence among the surgery faculty at the clinical sites.
 The Chairperson is expected to establish, monitor, and as necessary refresh key performance indicators for students and faculty in surgery.
 The Chairperson will serves as the respected spokesperson for RUSM’s Department of Surgery among internal and external stakeholders.
 Because this is 0.5 full-time equivalent position, the successful candidate can work remotely.

-Reports to RUSM Associate Dean, Clinical Sciences
+Reports to RUSM Assistant Dean, Clinical Sciences

 To perform this job successfully, each essential duty must be performed satisfactorily.
 The minimum requirements for the education, experience, knowledge, and skills required to competently perform in this position are listed below.
 Accommodations may be made to enable individuals with disabilities to perform the essential functions.